 - Go to the Event Grid topic resource.

-- In the "Access control (IAM)" menu item, select Add role assignment.
+- On the Access control (IAM) menu, select Add role assignment.

-- In the "Role" tab, select "EventGrid Data Sender", then select Next.
+- On the Role tab, select Event Grid Data Sender.
+Then select Next.

-Navigate to the Event Hubs instance within your Event Subscription on Azure portal.
-Process data from your event hub using Azure Stream Analytics.
-(Process data from Event Hubs Azure using Stream Analytics - Azure Event Hubs | Microsoft Learn) You can see the MQTT messages in the query.
+Go to the Event Hubs instance within your event subscription in the Azure portal.
+Process data from your event hub by using Stream Analytics.
+For more information, see Process data from Azure Event Hubs using Stream Analytics - Azure Event Hubs | Microsoft Learn.
+You can see the MQTT messages in the query.